LinioIT/rabbitmq-http-relay/README.md

 [Queue]
 Name = notifier
 WaitDelay = 30         # Message TTL for the wait queue, in seconds (delay between http request attempts) PrefetchCount = 10     # Maximum number of simultaneous unacknowledged messages.
-This also controls the maximum number of http request threads.
+                       # This also controls the maximum number of http request threads.
                        # If set to 0, no maximum is enforced.
 This is NOT recommended.

 [Message]
-DefaultTTL = 86400     # Default message TTL, in seconds (total time a message can remain in RabbitMQ before being expired and dropped)
+DefaultTTL = 86400     # Default message TTL, in seconds
+                       # Total time a message can remain in RabbitMQ before being expired and dropped
-                       # This default is overridden if the "expiration" header of the RabbitMQ message is set as a Unix timestamp
+                       # This default is overridden if the "expiration" header of the RabbitMQ message
+                       # is set as a Unix timestamp

 [Http]
 DefaultMethod = POST   # Default http method, if not specified with the message.
-(GET, POST, PUT, DELETE, etc...)
+                       # GET, POST, PUT, DELETE, etc...
 Timeout = 30           # Http request timeout, in seconds

 [Log]